Pisang Peak 6091m

 Day 01: Arrival in Kathmandu and transfer to Hotel.

-Day 03: Drive to Bhulbule and trek 1 hour to Nadi and stay at local guest house/at tea house.
+Day 03: Drive to Bulbule and trek 1 hour to Nadi and stay at a local guest house/at the teahouse.

-Day 04: Trek Nadi to Jagat and stay at tea house.
+Day 04: Trek Nadi to Jagat and stay at the teahouse.

-Day 05: Trek Jagat to Dharapani and stay at tea house.
+Day 05: Trek Jagat to Dharapani and stay at the teahouse.

-Day 06: Trek Dharapani to Chame and stay at tea house.
+Day 06: Trek Dharapani to Chame and stay at the teahouse.

-Day 07: Trek Chame to Pisang and stay at tea house.
+Day 07: Trek Chame to Pisang and stay at the teahouse.

-Day 08: Trek Pisang to Pisang peak base camp and camp.
+Day 08: Trek Pisang to Pisang peak base camp and camping.

-Day 09: Rest at Base camp and preparation for high camp and summit next two days.
+Day 09: Rest at Base camp and prepare for high camp and summit the next two days.

-Day 10: Trek to High camp and camp.
+Day 10: Trek to High camp and camping.

-Day 11: Climb to summit of Pisang Peak and back to Base camp.
+Day 11: Climb to the summit of Pisang Peak and back to Base camp and stay.

-Day 12: Trek Pisang base camp to Pisang and at tea house.
+Day 12: Trek Pisang base camp to Pisang and stay at the teahouse.

-Day 13: Trek Pisang to Manang and stay at local tea house
+Day 13: Trek Pisang to Manang and stay at local the teahouse

-Day 14: Trek Manang to Yak Khara and stay at tea house.
+Day 14: Trek Manang to Yak Khara and stay at the teahouse.

-Day 15: Trek Yak Kharka to Thorong Phedi and stay at tea house.
+Day 15: Trek Yak Kharka to Thorong Phedi and stay at the teahouse.

-Day 17: Trek Muktinath to Jomsom via Kagbeni and stay at local guest house.
+Day 17: Trek Muktinath to Jomsom via Kagbeni and stay at a local guest house.